As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

-Oni’s are believed to be the reason for epidemics and massive disasters.
+Oni’s are believed to be the reason for setbacks.

 An Oni possesses beastly characteristics and moves slowly because of its size.

-An Oni is powerful despite its speed and has an aggressive nature.
+An Oni is powerful despite its speed and has an in-your-face nature.

 Someone might get an Oni Mask tattoo to attract that forceful nature and ward wicked spirits off.

 - Tengu Mask Tattoos